 Hair loss affects both men and women.
 Men typically have what is known as androgenetic alopecia, while women develop more diffuse hair thinning.
 And due to the decline in hormones, hair becomes thin and brittle, which is easily prone to breaking.

-There’s been a lot of research into different vitamins, minerals, and other nutrients for reversing hair loss naturally, and some have proven to show some efficacy, raising the hopes that using a combination of natural supplements may be a good alternative to taking medications.
+There’s been a lot of research into different vitamins, minerals, and other nutrients for reversing hair loss naturally, and some have proven to show some efficacy, raising the hopes that using a combination of natural hair growth supplements may be a good alternative to taking medications.

 Do probiotics work for hair loss?